A list of the best gifts for writers that aren’t your average present.

 You can use this gift along with many others on this list.
 Each hour gives you a task like edit, drink heavily, cry, consider a new career, and more.
 She can place this Writers Clock on the wall near her desk and look at it every time she needs help figuring out what to do next.
 She may be tempted to leave it stopped on a couple of these time slots.

 It’s for players 14 and up, but really you can customize it for all ages and make it family-friendly or not so family-friendly.
-Each game you choose a different judge who picks a winner and then he or she reads the original response and sees who’s was funnier, the original or the winner.
+For each round, you choose a different judge who picks a winner and then he or she reads the original response and sees who’s was funnier, the original or the winner.

 The New Yorker Cartoon Caption Game is fun for everyone!

 Editing software is one of the best gifts for writers because it’s a necessity.
 There are several on the market.
 I’ve used both Grammarly and Auto Crit, and they’re both solid choices.

 Becoming a writer is both a calling and a gift in itself.
 Not everyone can do it so show your favorite writer some love by getting her this gift.
 It’s also one of the best gifts for aspiring writers.

 Final Thoughts on the Best Gifts for Writers

 I hope this list has given you some great ideas for finding the best presents for writers.
 Now you can buy her something a little more creative than a notepad and pens.
 Although a notebook and pens are always useful, she’ll appreciate the extra thought you put into her gift.